-To get you off to a good start in Braunschweig, we can find a Buddy for you.
-Buddies are senior students who have been studying at the TU Braunschweig for some time and know the university and the city well.
+To get you off to a good start in Braunschweig, we can find a buddy for you.
+Buddies are senior students who have been studying at TU Braunschweig for some time and know the university and the city well.

-assists you with formalities such as enrolment, opening a bank account or visiting the Foreigners' Registration Office,
+assists you with formalities such as enrolment, opening a bank account or visiting the Registration Office and, if necessary, applying for a residence permit,

 Study materials, computer, textbooks